 I didn’t grow up singing or playing music.
-I’ve never had voice lessons, and it wasn’t until after college that I started teaching myself how to play guitar.
+I’ve never had voice lessons, and it wasn’t until after graduating from college that I started teaching myself how to play guitar.
 So, if you’d told me then that I’d end up making a living as a singer-songwriter, I wouldn't have believed you.
-Even now, after the release of my fifth studio album, Morning Light, I can barely believe it.
+Even now, with the release of my fifth studio album, Morning Light, I can barely believe it.

-At home, waiting on me, was the life that I’d dreamed of, and I was missing it.
+From 2010 through 2013, I was touring over 200 days a year.
+By many standards, I was living the dream, but life on the road was taking its toll.
+While my music career had never been better, my personal life had never been worse.
+At home, waiting for me, was the life that I’d dreamed of, and I was missing it.
 First words were being spoken, first steps taken, and it was all passing me by like road signs on the highway.
 Sadly, the two people I was working hardest to protect, were the ones getting hurt the most.

 Then one day I walked into an empty house and found my wife’s wedding ring on the kitchen table along with a note that read, “I will not be sorry for the choice YOU made.”

 Today, I am a better husband.
-I’m a better father, and hopefully, a better songwriter.
-Music may have tried to tear us apart, but graciously, it’s now helping bring us back together, and not a day goes by that I don’t give thanks for that old wood box with six strings.
+I’m a better father, and hopefully, I’m a better songwriter.
+Music may have tried to tear my family apart, but now it’s graciously bringing us back together.
+So, I see music as a celebration of every wrong turn and right turn that has led me here, and not a day goes by that I don’t give thanks for that old wooden box with six strings.

 Here’s to the hope that keeps us holding on and to never losing sight of the things that are truly important.
 Here’s to the promise and possibility of each NEW DAY.
 Here’s to the beauty of the present moment and to trying our best to make the most of it.
 The road here has not been easy, but over the last few years, I’ve learned that if you look hard enough, the shadows always show us the light.
 Midnight to the Morning Light.